From the ISS, but not a spacecraft: The first samples of PLA plastic printed in zero gravity were delivered to KuzSTU

 The importance of such research was also emphasized by the Vice-Rector of KuzSTU Kostikov.

-Manufacturing parts in space is crucial for the durability of spacecraft and the successful completion of long-term missions.
+The manufacture of parts in space is crucial for the durability of spacecraft and the successful completion of long-term missions.
 Thus, the new development can greatly simplify the process of creating the necessary parts in zero gravity.

 Read more materials on the topic:

-Mars or the Moon?: A historian of astronautics told when Russia will be able to conquer Mars
+Mars or the Moon?: a historian of astronautics told when Russia will be able to conquer Mars

 "Gradient" magnetic material developed by Kazan physicists